Druotic/devops-project/README.md

 builds when new commits are made to the master branch of the target application.

 Application used: [GoundsIO](https://github.com/grounds/grounds.io) was selected as the application to be built and tested.
-It is a project which allows one to run code directly in the browser, and supports multiple different languages (see [website](http://beta.42grounds.io/)).
+It is a project which allows one to run code directly from the browser, and supports multiple different languages (see [website](http://beta.42grounds.io/)).
 More interestingly, the project uses docker containers to run the application.
 I chose this project primarily for this reason because state is restored back to an initial starting point with each run (satisfying the clean state